Project Euler Problem 19 Statement

 An exception to this rule is when a century is evenly divisible by 400, such as the year 2000, then you can safely add 28 years across those centuries to get identical calendars.
 For example, 1986 and 2014 are 28 years apart, cross a century, but still share the same calendar.

-To find the number of Sundays on the 1st of the month within the inclusive date range we cycle through the years, day–by–day, until we find our first match.
+To find how many Sundays fall on the 1st of the month within the inclusive date range we cycle through the years, day–by–day, until we find our first match.
 Then we continue our search week–by–week counting matches in our date range; this optimizes the search.
 If you wondered why we didn’t just cycle by months, then you have yet to realize the limits of the

 dateutil is an extension to the standard Python package that offers more capability, but was unused for this exercise.